One command runs an opinionated Ubuntu bootstrap with explicit section logs, fail-fast behavior, and idempotent reruns that converge machine state.

-Not just package installs, but opinionated decisions for a repeatable Ubuntu dev environment.
+Not just package installs: deliberate defaults for a repeatable Ubuntu developer workstation.

-The script targets Ubuntu + GNOME intentionally, so behavior is predictable instead of diluted by distro-specific edge cases.
+The script is tuned for Ubuntu + GNOME and tested on 26.04, so behavior stays predictable instead of diluted by distro-specific edge cases.

-install.sh favors apt + Flatpak/Flathub, updates Snap packages, and purges selected defaults to reduce long-term desktop drift.
+resolute.sh favors apt + Flatpak/Flathub, reconciles Snap state, and purges selected defaults to reduce long-term desktop drift.

-Core tooling, Docker, VS Code, Cursor mode, Bun, and updated SQLite utilities are selected to reduce friction and speed iteration.
+Core tooling, Docker, VS Code, Cursor, Bun, and updated SQLite utilities are selected to reduce friction and speed iteration.

 NVIDIA work only runs when compatible hardware is detected, then installs latest available driver package and removes old versions.